ZhaoXu-EE/RoboticsActiveLearning/README.md

-# ME455 – Robotic Sensing and Control Portfolio
+# RoboticsActiveLearning

 ## 1. Overview

-This repository collects a sequence of projects and homework assignments for the course **ME455 – Robotic Sensing and Control** (MurpheyLab).
+This repository, **RoboticsActiveLearning**, collects a sequence of projects and homework-style modules on **active information acquisition in robotics**.
 Taken together, they form a compact portfolio covering:

 - **Bayesian modeling and inference** for source localization,
 - **Information-driven exploration** and **infotaxis**,
 - **Sampling-based inference** (rejection sampling, particle filtering),
-- **Optimal control and trajectory optimization** (gradient methods, iLQR),
-- **Ergodic control** for coverage and exploration,
+- **Optimal and ergodic control** for coverage-oriented motion planning,
-- A final project implementing an **infotaxis search agent** in a custom Gym environment.
+- A final project implementing an **information-seeking search agent** in a custom Gym environment.

 The six subdirectories each correspond to a focused module that builds on earlier concepts and tools.